LBHackney-IT/lbh-core/README.md

 This should be used on properties that are a custom object.
 The coverter works by simply serialising the object to and from the database using Json.
-It does this because the native ASWS for nested objects is very simplistic and does not honour the `LowerCamelCaseProperties` value set on the root class.
+It does this because the native AWS functionality for nested objects is very simplistic and does not honour the `LowerCamelCaseProperties` value set on the root class.
 By simply converting the entire sub-object using Json we bypass these limitations.

 ###### Usage